senselogic/SCURL/README.md

 ## Description

-Scurl makes URLs less bot-friendly by :
+Scurl makes the e-mail URLs a bit less bot-friendly by :
 - encoding them in hexadecimal;
 - encrypting them using an XOR mask based on a linear congruential generator.